Marzi Pestonji

-Marzi Pestonji (born 30 October 1979), fondly known as Udi Baba (a positive surprise), and popularly known as Master Marzi, is an Indian dancer and choreographer.
+Marzi Pestonji (born 30 October 1979), also known as Udi Baba ("a positive surprise") and Master Marzi, is an Indian dancer and choreographer.
 He was a judge on Zee TV’s reality dance show Dance India Dance (season 6) (DID) along with Geeta Kapoor and Terence Lewis on Zee TV and on Season 7 of Nach Baliye.

-Pestonji is currently a judge on Dance Deewane Juniors (season 1), and recently performed at IKF in Milpitas, California along with a group of local dancers.
+Pestonji is currently a judge on Dance Deewane Juniors (season 1), and recently performed at IKF in Milpitas, California, along with a group of local dancers.
 He is a member of Shiamak Davar‘s dance team and has been working with him for over 20 years.
 He has choreographed many music videos and for various movies in India.